Mauritius: British Mauritius (1810–1968)

-1960–1968: Ethnic tensions

 A Constitutional Review Conference was held in London in 1961, and a programme of further constitutional advance was established.
 The 1963 election was won by the Labour Party and its allies.
 The Colonial Office noted that politics of a communal nature was gaining ground in Mauritius and that the choice of candidates (by parties) and the voting behaviour (of electors) were governed by ethnic and caste considerations.
 Around that time, two eminent British academics, Richard Titmuss and James Meade, published a report of the island's social problems caused by overpopulation and the monoculture of sugar cane.
 This led to an intense campaign to halt the population explosion, and the decade registered a sharp decline in population growth.

 In early 1965, a political assassination took place in the suburb of Belle-Rose, in the town of Quatre Bornes, where Labour activist Rampersad Surath was beaten to death by thugs of rival party Parti Mauricien.
 On 10 May 1965, racial riots broke out in the village of Trois Boutiques near Souillac and progressed to the historic village of Mahébourg.
-A nationwide State of Emergency was declared on the British colony.
+A nationwide state of emergency was declared on the whole British colony.
 The riot was initiated by the murder of Police Constable Beesoo in his vehicle by a Creole gang.
 This was followed by the murder of a civilian named Mr. Robert Brousse in Trois Boutiques.
 The Creole gang then proceeded to the coastal historic village of Mahébourg to assault the Indo-Mauritian spectators who were watching a Hindustani movie at Cinéma Odéon.
 Mahébourg police recorded nearly 100 complaints of assaults on Indo-Mauritians.

-Independence (since 1968)
+Independence and constitutional monarchy (1968–1992)

 At the Lancaster Conference of 1965, it became clear that Britain wanted to relieve itself of the colony of Mauritius.
 In 1959, Harold Macmillan had made his famous "Wind of Change Speech" in which he acknowledged that the best option for Britain was to give complete independence to its colonies.
-Thus, since the late Fifties, the way was paved for independence.
+Thus, since the late fifties, the way was paved for independence.

 Later in 1965, after the Lancaster Conference, the Chagos Archipelago was excised from the territory of Mauritius to form the British Indian Ocean Territory (BIOT).
 A general election took place on 7 August 1967, and the Independence Party obtained the majority of seats.
-In January 1968, six weeks before the declaration of independence the 1968 Mauritian riots occurred in Port Louis leading to the deaths of 25 people.
+In January 1968, six weeks before the declaration of independence the 1968 Mauritian riots occurred in Port Louis, leading to the deaths of 25 people.

 Mauritius adopted a new constitution, and independence was proclaimed on 12 March 1968.
 Sir Seewoosagur Ramgoolam became the first prime minister of an independent Mauritius – with Queen Elizabeth II remaining head of state as Queen of Mauritius.

 In 1969, the opposition party, Mauritian Militant Movement (MMM), was founded, led by Paul Bérenger.
 Later, in 1971, the MMM – backed by unions – called a series of strikes in the port, which caused a state of emergency in the country.